 • Display responsible citizenship by acting in compliance with the Student Handbook and/or residential policies (outlined below)

-• Cooperate in the investigation, hearing, or administration of incidents related to alleged violations of the Student Handbook and/or residential policies (outlined below)
+• Cooperate in the investigation, hearing, or administration of incidents related to alleged violations of the Student Handbook and/or of this Guide.

 • Accept responsibility for personal and community safety